pactus-project/PIPs/PIPs/pip-33.md

 #### Parameters

-Lockdays: This parameter represents the total amount of time the coins will be locked.
+`Lockdays`: This parameter represents the total amount of time the coins will be locked.
-Unlockdays: This signifies the time interval between each unlock.
+`Unlockdays`: This signifies the time interval between each unlock.

 The formula for calculating the amount eligible for unlocking is given by: